dynatrace-wwse/enablement-live-debugger-bug-hunting/docs/getting-started.md

 Click on `Save changes`.

-## 2. Getting the permissions for monitoring the Kubernetes Cluster with Dynatrace
+## 2. Create Dynatrace API Tokens for Kubernetes Observability
 This codespace has everything automated for you so you can focus on what matters which in this enablement is to learn about the Live Debugging capabilities of the Dynatrace Platform.
 You'll need two tokens:

 1. Operator Token